ashmishra456/azure-docs/articles/active-directory/saas-apps/litmos-tutorial.md

      ![Litmos Application][25]

 	 a.
-Click **Enable SAML**.
+Copy

 	 b.
-Open your base-64 encoded certificate in notepad, copy the content of it into your clipboard, and then paste it to the **SAML X.509 Certificate** textbox.
+Open your XMl metadata file in notepad, copy the content of it into your clipboard, and then paste it to the **SAML Metadata** textbox.

 	 c.
 Click **Save Changes**.